yutsz1203/FPL-Transfer-Planner/README.md

 ## Description

-This program extracts Premier League data from fpl.page for assiting me in planning my transfers in Fantasy Premier League.
+This program extracts Premier League data from [fpl.page](https://fpl.page) (thanks to FPL Focal) for assiting me in planning my transfers in Fantasy Premier League (FPL).
 It currently extracts (1) Gameweek Data (Goal for, Goal against) and (2) Fixture Data (future 5 gws).

 ### (1) Gameweek Data